rsms/ssl-client-auth-demo/README.md

 **Step 3.** Import our demo CA certificate into your OS's keychain.
 If you are using Apple OS X, simply double-click the "ca.crt" file in the "ssl" directory.
 This should open the Keychain Access app and ask you if you really want to import this certificate.
 Answer "Always Trust".

+> In a real-world application, step 1 through 2 would be done by a real CA which certificate is already installed and shipped with major web browsers and operating systems, such as through VeriSign Trust Network.

 **Step 4.** Generate a new client certificate.
 Intheory, this is what you will do for every user that is granted access to whatever you are protecting.
 Still in a terminal in the ssl directory, do this and enter some user identifier when asked:

 ```sh